alha90/python_text_file_comparison/README.md

-this script compares two text files for similarities, and it will return a text file wit the corresponding directory
+#This script compares two text files for similarities, and it will
+#return a text file with the corresponding directory